Thames Ditton Island: Use of the island today

 Each householder on the 350 yd island is a member of the maintenance company, whose main functions are the purchase of water and the regular repainting of the bridge.
 Properties are private homes with dedicated moorings – in total, 47.

 Nearly all the dwellings are raised on brick piles, to reduce the chance of flood damage, but in the 2007 floods the river rose to cover the island in several feet of water.
 In early 2014, the island was again flooded to a depth of several feet.
 The river level at Thames Ditton was the highest since recording began in 2003.

+The island is located in the district of Elmbridge in Surrey.